bhaskatripathi/pdfGPT/README.md

 2. **Demo Video**:

    [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/LzPgmmqpBk8/0.jpg)](https://www.youtube.com/watch?v=LzPgmmqpBk8)
+3. Despite so many fancy RAG solutions out there in Open Source and enterprise apps, pdfGPT is still the most accurate application that gives the most precise response.
+The first version was developed way back in 2021 as one of the world's earliest RAG open source solutions.
+To this day (Dec, 2024), it still remains one of the most accurate ones due to its very simple and unique architecture.
+It uses no third-party APIs such as langchain.
+It uses embeddings but no vectorDB, no indexing.
+But, it still doesn't compromise on the accuracy of response which is more critical than a fancy UI.
+The library documentation that you see below is a bit outdated as I do not get enough time to maintain it.
+However, if there is more demand then I am ready to put an enterprise grade RAG with more sophisticated retrieval tech available these days.

 #### Version Updates (27 July, 2023):
 1. Improved error handling
 2. PDF GPT now supports Turbo models and GPT4 including 16K and 32K token model.